This article is a complete guide that will help any business understand Customer Delight as a core lever of business growth.

 “Your number one goal should always be to delight your customer.
 Through your product, yes - but even more so, through their experience with you and your brand."
 Pat Flynn, Smart Passive income - Entrepreneur and online business coach

-In the course of writing this paper we reached out to customers and partners to get their view on customer delight.
+In the course of writing this guide we reached out to customers and partners to get their view on customer delight.
 We asked the following simple question:

 Q. “What’s the most delightful thing you do for your customers?
 And what effect has it had on your business growth?”